christophergaughan/terraform-aws-advanced-orchestration/README.md

 **Estimated Total:** $20-60/month for typical ML workload

-**Design Philosophy:** Serverless-first architecture scales to zero when idle, minimizing costs during low-activity periods.
+**Design Philosophy:** A serverless-first architecture scales to zero when idle, minimizing costs during periods of low activity.

 ---